CraftomeCJ/learningJournal/May2022/learningJournal20220519.md

 // wow.. that's real pain in the gasss...

-// if I don't know will i use the particular estate anot, I can declare it as optional, by adding a question mark (?) to their name loh, but not omitting it hor so TS worms can won't open and boss TS won't complain lah type Patient = {
+// if I don't know will i be using the particular estate anot, I can declare it as optional, by adding a question mark (?) to their name lah, but please hor DO NOT omit it har, ah bo boss TS worms can opened and boss TS will complain lah type Patient = {
   name: string;
   height: Centimeter;
   weight?: Kilogram;    //weight property is now optional }

-let Patient: Patient = {  //now var Patient is initialized without the weight property
+let Patient: Patient = {  //now variable Patient is initialized without the weight property also no problem liao
   name: 'Tom Jerry',
   height: 100
 }